inspheric/nova-defaultable-fields/README.md

 });
 ```

-You can pass an array of field types as the first argument to use the same callback on all of them:
+You can pass an array of field types as the first argument to use the same callback on all of them, i.e.

 ```php
 DefaultableField::extend([YourField::class, YourOtherField::class], function($field, $value) {